dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-quality-issues-in-text-fields.md

 To detect these types of possible data corruption, we can choose a reasonable minimum text length that should fit the smallest valid value, such as a phone number.

-Truncated texts that are too short lead to the completeness and uniqueness issues.
+Short, truncated texts can lead to issues with completeness and uniqueness.
-If more identifiers are also truncated, we will have duplicate data.
+If additional identifiers are also truncated, it can result in duplicate data.

 ### Issues with too long texts
-Texts that are longer than expected are caused by other problems.
+Texts that are longer than expected can be caused by other problems.

 - The data is corrupted.